 Grow Te Puke: Cultivating a Resilient Kai Community

-At the heart of Te Puke, the Vector Group Charitable Trust is leading a vibrant, grassroots movement to build a more resilient and sustainable community.
-Their multifaceted kai initiative, Grow Te Puke, is a powerful testament to what can be achieved when innovation, collaboration, and a passion for plants come together.
+At the heart of Te Puke, Vector Group Charitable Trust is leading a grassroots movement for a more resilient, sustainable community.
+Flagship kai initiative Grow Te Puke (growtepuke.com) shows what happens when innovation, collaboration, and a passion for plants come together.

-This kaupapa (mission) is the driving force behind the Grow Te Puke initiative, which is much more than a single project; it’s a living network of resources and opportunities designed to empower local growers and connect the community through food.
-Here’s a look at the key components that make Grow Te Puke a thriving success.
+This kaupapa drives Grow Te Puke — more than one project, it is a living network of resources and opportunities to empower local growers and connect the community through food.

-Grow Te Puke focuses on hands-on education, teaching young people and their mentors the skills needed to cultivate their own food.
-Through workshops and interactive sessions, participants learn everything from soil preparation and composting to pest management and harvesting.
-The initiative provides not only the knowledge but also the practical resources, such as seedlings and tools, to help them get started.
-By fostering a connection to the land and the food it provides, Grow Te Puke is building a foundation of self-sufficiency and well-being for taiohi (youth).
+Grow Te Puke focuses on hands-on education — young people and mentors learning to cultivate their own food.
+Through workshops and interactive sessions, participants cover soil preparation, composting, pest management, and harvesting.
+The initiative provides knowledge and practical resources such as seedlings and tools.
+By fostering connection to land and kai, it builds self-sufficiency and wellbeing for taiohi.

-Collaboration is at the core of Grow Te Puke’s success.
-The initiative partners with local schools, businesses, and other community organizations to create and maintain community gardens.
-These shared spaces become vibrant hubs of activity, where people of all ages and backgrounds can work together, share knowledge, and build relationships.
-The gardens are a physical representation of the community’s collective effort, providing fresh, nutritious food and a sense of shared ownership.
+Collaboration is central.
+Grow Te Puke partners with schools, businesses, and community organisations to create and maintain shared gardens — hubs where people of all ages work together, share knowledge, and build relationships.
+Fresh, nutritious food and collective ownership follow.

-Check out Grow Te Puke to learn more about how you can get involved and become part of this inspiring movement.
+Visit Grow Te Puke to see how you can get involved.

 Follow